During the Case

 Know Your Own Case

 - Read the court papers carefully.
-Understand what you asked for, or what the other side has asked for in their papers.
+Understand what you asked for, and what the other party has asked for in their papers.

-- Before your own hearing, summarize, organize and write down the key points you want to tell the judge.
+- Before your own hearing, summarize, organize and write down the key points you want to tell the judge (or jury).
 Try to make it as clear and simple as you can.
-Be ready to explain why the judge should approve (or not approve) each request.
+Be ready to explain why the court should approve (or not approve) each request.
 Practice speaking a few times - if you can, practice in front of friends or family.

-- Make an outline listing your reasons for each request and how the other side responded.
-This will help you to speak to the judge if you get nervous in court.
+- Make an outline listing your reasons for each request and how the other named party responded.
+This will help you to speak to the judge or jury if you get nervous in court.

-- Be sure to focus on the reasons you are going to court, as stated in your claim.
-The judge cannot address issues that are not identified in the original paperwork filed to request the hearing.
+- Be sure to focus on the issues that are the reason your court date was scheduled.
+The court cannot address issues that are not identified in the original paperwork filed to request the hearing.
 If you have other problems to resolve, you can schedule a separate hearing for that purpose.

 - Get ready to bring copies of all of your paperwork with you to court, including: